Buy a home and rent it out immediately

 You do not need a permit for these neighborhoods if:

 • you must first live in your home for four years.
-After that, you may rent out the home without a permit.
+After that, you may rent out the home without a permit;

-• the previous owner had already rented out the property for a period of 6 months or longer
+• the previous owner had already rented out the property for a period of 6 months or longer and the property was in a rented state when you became the owner;

-• the property has a WOZ value of more than €300,000 at the time you became the owner
+• the property has a WOZ value of more than €300,000 at the time you became the owner.

 Requirements